-- Purpose and nature of the use; whether the use is of a commercial nature or for non-profit educational purposes. - The nature of the copyrighted work. - The amount and importance of the portion used in relation to the copyrighted works as a whole - The effect of the use upon the potential market for, or the value of, copyrighted work.
-A further exception to the copyright law includes the performance or display of a work by instructors or students in the course of face-to-face teaching activities in a classroom or other place devoted to instruction.
+- 1. Purpose and nature of the use; whether the use is of a commercial nature or for non-profit educational purposes. - 2.
+The nature of the copyrighted work. - 3.
+The amount and importance of the portion used in relation to the copyrighted works as a whole. - 4.
+The effect of the use upon the potential market for, or the value of, the copyrighted work.